 Instead of manually searching GST numbers on the GST portal, developers can send a GSTIN to an API endpoint and receive structured business data instantly.

-The API performs gst no verification and returns information such as:
+The API performs GST no verification and returns information such as:

 • Legal name of the business